vvatanabe/dynamomq/README.md

 #### Error Handling

-1. **UpdateMessageAsVisibility()**: If processing fails, the message is made visible again in the `READY` state for retry, and its visibility timeout is updated.
+1. **ChangeMessageVisibility()**: If processing fails, the message is made visible again in the `READY` state for retry, and its visibility timeout is updated.

 2. **MoveMessageToDLQ()**: If the message exceeds the retry limit, it is moved to the Dead Letter Queue (DLQ).
 The DLQ is used to isolate problematic messages for later analysis.